8e7an/dotvim/NOTES.md

 `gq` ?

-`gn` Go to next occurance of last searched term (buffer /) switching to visual mode.
+`gn` Go to next occurrence of last searched term (buffer /) switching to visual mode.

-`gN` Go to previous occurance of last searched term (buffer /) switching to visual mode.
+`gN` Go to previous occurrence of last searched term (buffer /) switching to visual mode.

 `:g/{term}` List the lines where the `{term}` is found.
 Can also use `:g/{term}/p` but the `p` for print is the default.